zerofudge/ionos-sdk/Readme.md

 ## TODO

-Having proper life cycle control over your entities is helpful in the long run.
+- Having proper life cycle control over your entities is helpful in the long run.
 The current approach to query for `/request` resources should be replaced by a future/promise based mechanism.
+- To circumvent hitting the rate limit there should be a way to indicate slowing down depending on the value of the `X-RateLimit-Remaining` and `X-RateLimit-Burst` response headers.

 ## Support

-You can engage with us in the ProfitBricks [DevOps Central community](https://devops.profitbricks.com/community), there we'll gladly answer any questions you might have about this SDK.
+You can engage with us in the ProfitBricks [DevOps Central community](https://devops.profitbricks.com/community), there we'll gladly answer any questions you might have about this SDK or the Profitbricks Cloud API.

 Please report any issues or bugs your encounter using the [GitHub Issue Tracker](https://github.com/profitbricks/profitbricks-sdk-groovy/issues).

 ## Testing

 You can find a full test suite in `src/test/groovy`.
 Run all tests by issuing
 ```bash
 ./gradlew test \
 -Dcom.profitbricks.sdk.user=YOUR_USERNAME \